Key takeaways

 Dealing with delinquent debt?

-Not negotiating with creditors
+3. Not negotiating with creditors

-Many people don’t realize that many financial institutions offer options to help you pay back what you owe.
+Many people don’t realize that financial institutions offer options to help you pay back what you owe.
 They will even negotiate credit card debt with consumers.

 Call your creditors and ask about a payment or hardship plan.
 These plans can reduce interest rates, waive fees, or move due dates to make paying off your balances more manageable.

-You can also request forgiveness for credit card debt.
-Credit card debt forgiveness is when you pay a lump sum that is less than what you owe, and your creditor forgives the remaining balance.
-Debt settlement has its drawbacks.
+Settlement has its drawbacks.
 It can lower your credit score, you may owe income tax on the forgiven debt, and you’ll pay fees if you work with a debt settlement company.
-Even so, it may be worth pursuing if you have no other ways to pay off credit card debts.
+Even so, it may be worth pursuing if you have no other way to pay off credit card debts.

-Overlooking debt consolidation options
+4. Overlooking debt consolidation options

-Balance transfer cards
+- Balance transfer cards and loans come with fees

-Using your cards while paying off credit card debt
+5. Using your cards while paying off credit card debt

 To fully commit to repaying debt, you need to stop using credit.
 Cut up your cards or literally freeze them so you won’t be tempted to spend money.
 Stick to debit cards and cash.

-Waiting to build emergency savings
+7. Waiting to build emergency savings

 It may seem counterintuitive to save while trying to pay off credit card debt, but it’s very important.
 An emergency fund means you don’t need to borrow money the next time an unexpected expense pops up.
 And they will come up.